 Arrangements for Northern Ireland were a key sticking point throughout negotiations ever since the UK triggered the formal Brexit process in March 2017.
 Behind the details over trading arrangements are fundamental questions concerning identity.
 The possibility of new borders — between Northern Ireland and either the Irish Republic, or Great Britain, or both — is hugely problematic in a region with a troubled past.

-'Get Brexit done': new drive for EU exit door as Johnson becomes PM
+'Get Brexit done': PM Johnson launches new drive for EU exit door

 The summer and autumn of 2019 saw the UK government significantly ramp up its no-deal preparations — since stood down — with more funds promised.
 The Conservative conference in Manchester had a new slogan, “Get Brexit done” — which has echoes of the “take back control” rallying cry of the “Leave” campaign during the 2016 referendum campaign.